-- N.(1) An assessment of the potential affordable housing impacts of the Project was performed as part of this NOPC.
+- N(1).
+An assessment of the potential affordable housing impacts of the Project was performed as part of the 2008 NOPC (Ordinance 08-33).
 The Developer recognizes that the statutory rules require an assessment of "affordable housing", however the TBRPC and Manatee County recognize that the potential deficit is in the area of "essential worker" or "workforce" housing as such terms are defined by the TBRPC and the Manatee County Land Development Code, respectively.
-Harbourvest, LCC, per their agreement with the TBRPC, shall implement the following: - a.
+Lennar Homes, LCC, per their agreement with the TBRPC, shall implement the following: - a.
 245 units shall qualify upon the first sale to an end user as workforce housing as defined by Manatee County Land Development Code.
 The sales price for such units shall be determined to qualify as workforce housing after excluding upgrades and options from the price.
-The maximum sales price for the workforce housing units shall be based upon current workforce sales price as established by the methodology in the Manatee County Land Development Code and may be modified each year as determined by Manatee County. - b.
-The Developer shall receive a 1:1 credit for all such qualifying units built within Phase I or II from January 1, 2004 to December 31, 2012 (project build out). - c.
+The maximum sales price for the workforce housing units shall be based upon current workforce sales price as established by the methodology in the Manatee County Land Development Code and may be modified each year as determined by Manatee County.

+- b.
+The Developer shall receive a 1:1 credit for all such qualifying units built within Phase 1 or 11 from January 1, 2004 to December 30, 2017 (project build out). - c.
 Should the Developer not provide the required number of affordable units, mitigation in the form of \$2,000 per affordable unit not built shall be paid into the Affordable Housing Trust Fund prior to Final Site Plan approval for the 1,500th residential unit in Phase II or last residential subphase, whichever comes first.